exercism/csharp/exercises/concept/log-analysis/.docs/instructions.md

 ## 1. Allow retrieving the string after a specific substring

+Looking at the logs of the last month, you see that the test message is always located after a specific substring.
+As you're anticipating having to extract the test message sometime in the near future, you decide to create a helper method to help you with that.

 Implement the (_static_) `LogAnalysis.SubstringAfter()` extension method, that takes in some string delimeter and returns the substring after the delimiter.

 ```csharp